craiglockwood/knifetalk/_posts/2019-04-29-heat-treating-auto-hamons-life-of-brian.markdown

-<blockquote class="largeQuote">“An auction is a great way to test the market,,,” - Mareko Maumasi</blockquote>
+<blockquote class="largeQuote">“An auction is a great way to test the market...” - Mareko Maumasi</blockquote>